OyaCanli/BakingApp/README.md

 Launch icon is taken from the site: www.shareicon.net.
 <div>Placeholder made by <a href="http://www.freepik.com" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a></div>
 I changed its colors according to the theme of my app.
 This app is build for learning purposes, And I don't mean to publish or monetarize this app.

+### IMPORTANT NOTE: I share my projects publicly here to build a portfolio and demonstrate my progress to potential recruiters.
+My Udacian classmates and any other learners are more than welcome to take a look.
+I'd be happy if others would learn from and get inspired by my projects.
+However, I'd like to kindly remind that copying large chunks of code and using it in your projects as yours would be "plagiarism".
+If you're not clear about what is plagiarism and what is not, here is a guide by Udacity: https://udacity.zendesk.com/hc/en-us/articles/360001451091-What-is-plagiarism-